andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Detailed_Modeling_Guide.md

 ## Taxonomy Update

-To restore or update all taxonomies for the IDA-ICE Plugin, use the built-in taxonomy update button.
+To restore or update all taxonomies for the IDA-ICE Plugin, use the built-in taxonomy update button {numref}`taxonomyupdate_button`.

 ```{figure} img/taxonomyupdate_button.png
 ---